 In light of COVID-19, several guidelines have been issued by various authorities for the conduct of virtual meetings.

-The Capital Markets Authority also published a circular on the requirements for convening and conducting virtual general meetings by issuers of securities to the public (the Circular) pursuant to Section 11(3) of the Capital Markets Act, Section 280 of the Companies Act and High Court Order under Miscellaneous Application No. E680 dated and delivered at Nairobi on the 29th April 2020 (where the High Court ordered and directed that issuers be allowed to hold general meetings through virtual/electronic means or any hybrid means subject to a request for a “no objection” from the Capital Markets Authority.
+The Capital Markets Authority also published a circular on the requirements for convening and conducting virtual general meetings by issuers of securities to the public (the Circular) pursuant to Section 11(3) of the Capital Markets Act, Section 280 of the Companies Act and High Court Order under Miscellaneous Application No. E680 dated and delivered at Nairobi on 29 April 2020 (where the High Court ordered and directed that issuers be allowed to hold general meetings through virtual/electronic means or any hybrid means subject to a request for a “no objection” from the Capital Markets Authority.

 In addition, the Business Registration Services have also issued Guidelines on the Conduct of Hybrid and Virtual General Meetings by Companies pursuant to Section 876 of the Companies Act, 2015 which is applicable to all companies governed by the Companies regime in Kenya.